AXM-Net: Implicit Cross-Modal Feature Alignment for Person Re-identification: Experiments and the Results

 \subsection{Component Analysis}

-In order to assess the contribution of each component in the complete AXM-Net, we perform ablation study on the proposed framework by adding the components step-by-step.
-The study is performed on the CUHK-PEDES test set with joint cross-entropy loss $\mathcal{L}_{ID_{joint}}$ and all hyper-parameters are kept the same for training in all settings.
+We perform an ablation study for the proposed framework by adding the components step-by-step.
+The study is performed on the CUHK-PEDES test set with joint cross-entropy loss $\mathcal{L}_{ID_{joint}}$.
+All hyper-parameters are kept the same for training in all settings.
 Table ~\ref{ablation} presents the corresponding results.
 The \textbf{baseline} model has the same architecture as the global visual and textual branch, including multi-scale features for both modalities but without alignment.
-We abbreviate unified semantic alignment using AXM-blocks as SA in the table.
 We list our observations as follows: